Devoxx4Kids-NPO/littil-e2e/README.md

 ```

 ### Environment variables
-To run the cypress tests some environment variables need to be set in the .env file.
-Variables that are prefixed with
+To run the cypress tests some environment variables need to be set in the cypress.env.json file.
-"cypress_" are automatically picked up by Cypress and stripped of the prefix.
-For example "cypress_variable123" is
+With this option you can use this file to run tests with a locallhy installed cypress and/or with cypress running in a docer file.
-available as "variable123" in the environment.
+This is not possible when you add the variabeles in the .env file with a 'cypress_' prefix.